-Class Schedules For 2020-2021
+Class Schedules For 2023-2024

 Class schedules depend on the student's capability to attend school.
 Day classes are held from Tuesdays through Saturday 8:30am to 5:00pm.
-Evening classes are held Tuesday through Friday from 2:30pm until 8:30pm and Tuesday through Friday from 5:00pm until 10:00pm.
+Evening classes are held Tuesday through Friday from Tuesday through Friday from 5:00pm to 10:00pm.
 Regular six-hour morning schedule is 8:30am to 2:30pm.
-Night schedule is 5:00pm or 6:00pm to 10:00pm.
-Upon request, special or different schedules may be arranged on student-by- student basis.
+Night schedule is 5:00pm to 10:00pm.
+Upon request, special or different schedules may be arranged on a student-by- student basis.